-The Internet has been identified as the number one method, in the U.S., of the buying and selling of children and women for sex.
+The Internet is the number one method, in the U.S., for the buying and selling of children and women for sex.

-There are many ways to disguise the reality of trafficking on the internet, like putting of fronts such as escort services, massage services, live video chat, pornography, or additional various services.
-Sex trafficking is alive and thriving on websites such as backpage.com, eros.com, and myredbook.com, among numerous others.
-It is often advertised as though they have posted independently, when in reality, they are being controlled by a pimp or trafficker.
+There are several ways to disguise the reality of trafficking on the internet, such as putting of fronts (escort services, massage services, live video chat, pornography, i.e.).
+Sex trafficking is alive and thriving on websites such as backpage.com, eros.com, and myredbook.com.
+Ads may appear to be posted independently, but are actually written and paid for by a pimp or trafficker.

 Code language is often used to avoid red flag terms typically associated with child prostitution and/or sex trafficking.
 Some websites do attempt to monitor sex trafficking taking place; however the more website traffic there is, the harder these ads are to spot.
 They simply go unnoticed, or it is difficult to distinguish from individuals who are the voluntarily posting for escort services.